 The asset allocation shall be implemented using a policy portfolio, with target allocations and ranges for each investment strategy.
-Due to the need for diversification and the longer funding periods for ce tail investment strategies, the Investment Committee recognizes that an extended period of time may be required to fully implement the asset allocation plan.
-It is expected that market value fluctuation with cause deviations from the target allocations to occur.
+Due to the need for diversification and the longer funding periods for certain investment strategies, the Investment Committee recognizes that an extended period of time may be required to fully implement the asset allocation plan.
+It is expected that market value fluctuations will cause deviations from the target allocations to occur.

-Periodic rebalancing will maintain the Lewes Board of Public Works (LBPW) asset Illocation policy within the targeted ranges, thereby ensuring that the LBPW does not incur additional risks as a result of having deviated from the policy portfolio for an extended period of time.
-Rebatancing will take place on a portfolio basis to reduce expenses as much as practical.
-More frequent taction, which allocation of asset classes within their ranges will also be permitted in order to take advalage of horter-term market conditions, as long as such changes or reallocations do not, in the opinior of the Investment Committee, cause undue risk or expense to the LBPW.
+Periodic rebalancing will maintain the Lewes Board of Public Works (LBPW) asset allocation policy within the targeted ranges, thereby ensuring that the LBPW does not incur additional risks as a result of having deviated from the policy portfolio for an extended period of time.
+Rebalancing will take place on a portfolio basis to reduce expenses as much as practical.
+More frequent tactical rebalancing of asset classes within their ranges will also be permitted in order to take advantage of shorter-term market conditions, as long as such changes or reallocations do not, in the opinion of the Investment Committee, cause undue risk or expense to the LBPW.
 Contributions of meaningful funds may be used to rebalance the portfolio towards the allocation policy.

-The following Asset Allocation sample strategy has been est blished based on the strategic objectives, spending policy and risk tolerance of LBPW.
+The following Asset Allocation sample strategy has been established based on the strategic objectives, spending policy and risk tolerance of LBPW.

 Strategy Minimum Range Maximum Range

 Equity 15% 35%

 Fixed Income 30% 80%

 Cash and Equivalents 5% 100%

-CDs, Time Deposits and Bank(,s Acc , tances 10% 50%
+CDs, Time Deposits and Bankers Acceptances 10% 50%